 Given its location at the southern end of Florida, Miami is a 90-minute flight or longer from most other major U.S. cities.
 The good news is you have your choice of airports at which to arrive.

 Miami International Airport (MIA) is the closest one to downtown Miami and the largest in terms of capacity of flights and frequency of international flights.
 It is a major hub for American Airlines.

 Amtrak operates service to South Florida on routes that run down the Atlantic coast from as far away as New York City.
 Miami’s station is located at 8303 NW 37th Avenue.

 If you’re driving in from anywhere besides the Florida Keys, you’re likely arriving via Interstate 95, which travels up and down the Atlantic coast, or I-75, which comes from the Gulf Coast via “Alligator Alley” and the Everglades.
 I-95 runs through West Palm Beach, Fort Lauderdale and Miami before ending just south of downtown.

 There are many tourist-friendly hotel spots in the area, but where you ultimately choose to stay might depend on what you most want to be close to — especially if your reason for visiting Miami is sports travel.

-Downtown Miami is a good choice for AmericanAirlines Arena (within walking distance of most downtown hotels) and Marlins Park, but if your plans involve a game at Hard Rock Stadium or BB&T Center, the Fort Lauderdale area might be more convenient (not to mention a bit cheaper).
+Downtown Miami is a good choice for AmericanAirlines Arena (within walking distance of most downtown hotels) and Marlins Park, but if your plans involve a game at Hard Rock Stadium, BB&T Center or Inter Miami Stadium, the Fort Lauderdale area typically is more convenient (not to mention a bit cheaper).